Top Challenges in Computational Linguistics

 The field of computational linguistics has a long list of unsolved problems that have been challenging linguists all around the world for decades now.
 Disciplines like Natural Language Processing (NLP) and Machine Translation (MT), as well as speech technologies like Automatic Speech Recognition (ASR) and Text-To-Speech (TTS), despite having proved successful in the past few years, still lack the naturalness that is inherent to human communication.

-Among the many actual challenges still to be solved by computational linguists, it is worth mentioning some of them, for it’s a widely acknowledged truth that their disentangling will play a major role in future advancements within the field:
+Among the many actual challenges still to be solved by computational linguists, it is worth highlighting some significant ones that need solving and that will subsequently play a major role in future advancements within the field:

 Difficulties in speech recognition systems are mainly caused by variations in terms of accents; use of spontaneous speech; differences in articulation, volume, speed, etc.; acoustic conditions, and quite many others.